dreikanter/ruby-bookmarks/README.md

 - [confreaks.com](http://confreaks.com/) — expert recording services for conferences, seminars, and workshops.
 - [Learnable](https://learnable.com/topics/ruby) — video courses and books ($30 per month).
 - [Destroy All Software](https://www.destroyallsoftware.com/) — by Gary Bernhardt.
-- [RubySteps](https://www.rubysteps.com) - daily emails on Ruby, Rails, TDD, OOP, and Refactoring with code examples and challenges.
-Also mob programming events with guest developers and Pat Maddox. ($149 per month).
+- [RubySteps](https://www.rubysteps.com) — Daily emails on Ruby, Rails, TDD, OOP, and refactoring with code examples and challenges.
+Also includes mob programming events with guest developers and Pat Maddox. ($149 per month).
-- [UT on Rails](http://www.schneems.com/ut-rails/) - 10 weeks long Ruby on Rails
-  screencasts.
-It assumes you know little about programming and not used Ruby, Rails or databases previously.
+- [UT on Rails](http://www.schneems.com/ut-rails/) — 10-week-long Ruby on Rails screencasts.
+Assumes you know little about programming and haven't used Ruby, Rails, or databases previously.
 Good for beginners.
 - [Drifting Ruby](https://www.driftingruby.com/)
-- [The Complete Ruby on Rails Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course/) - A complete begginer friendly low price course on udemy with a lot of extra infos.
+- [The Complete Ruby on Rails Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course/) — A complete beginner-friendly, low-priced course on Udemy with lots of extra information.

 ## Other Learning Materials